Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 14print("next check: capture backend/profiler output on target GPU")1enough evidence to claim speedup: False

-2next check: capture backend/profiler output on target GPUFor example, Hugging Face Transformers exposes a model-load request in versions and models that support the corresponding integration:
+2next check: capture backend/profiler output on target GPUFor example, Hugging Face Transformers exposes a model-load request in versions and models that support the corresponding integration.
+Choose a model that documents support for the requested backend:

 1import torch